 Jim Starlin began working at DC in the late 1970s, but came into his own with a stellar run on Batman in the 1980s, culminating in the legendary A Death In The Family storyline, which saw the second Robin killed by the Joker.
-Along the way he paired up with Bernie Wrightson to create one of the more interesting post-Dark Knight Batman series, The Cult, and the aptly titled The Weird.
-In 1989 Starlin left DC and returned a decade later for a handful of projects before leaving once more.
-Flash forward nine years and in 2007 Starlin was running fairly hot over at DC with the relaunched Mystery In Space, Death Of The New Gods, the Rann-Thangar War and another relaunch, Strange Adventures.
+Along the way he paired up with Bernie Wrightson to create one of the more interesting post-Dark Knight Batman series, The Cult, the sequel of which ended up being rejected by DC and reworked into a Punisher story for Marvel, which very people realised at the time, but makes perfect sense when you know it.

-In between these projects Starlin began work on yet another title, Captain Marvel.
-It made sense, Starlin had made his name at Marvel with Captain Marvel and Warlock and in doing so had established himself as one of the finest writer/artists to emerge from the 1970s, indeed he's been able to maintain that quality for three decades now.
-I think that, deep down, Starlin writing and drawing Captain Marvel for DC was always an obvious choice, if only for the name value alone.
+In between these projects Starlin began work on yet another title, Captain Marvel or, as he's more commonly known to various legal machinations going back to the 1940s, Shazam.
+It made sense, Starlin had made his name at Marvel with their Captain Marvel and Warlock and in doing so had established himself as one of the finest writer/artists to emerge from the 1970s.
+In fact if you've not read the cosmic epic that Starlin weaved through Marvel in the '70s and '80s, then you really should.
+If nothing else it'll help explain the forthcoming Marvel movies.